yazeed1s/goback/README.md

 ## 📌 Note:

-The tool can only work on Unix-based systems (macOS, linux), windows is not supported as of now.
+The tool can only work on Unix-based systems (macOS, linux), windows is not supported!

 ## ⭐️ Screenshots
 <p align="left">